-The Icelandic Sheep Breeders Of the British Isles is a small, friendly group of individuals.
-We are scattered all over the UK, from the northern tips of Scotland to southern Cornwall.
+Members of the Icelandic Sheep Breeders Of the British Isles are scattered all over the UK, from the northern tips of Scotland to southern Cornwall.

 Upbred